darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Defines the left-hand side point where the linear portion of the curve ends, and below which the curve starts losing slope, becoming flatter, therefore adjusting the handling of shadows.
 Keeping the value at 0% allows transition to start at the pivot; higher values push the transition point down towards the chosen _target black_, which is reached at 100% (provided that the curve has enough contrast).
 The effect is similar to the _toe power_, but allows hard clipping, leading to a loss of details in the shadows.

 target black
 : Lower bound that the sigmoid curve converges to as the scene value approaches the selected black point.
 The control can be used to create a faded analog look.
-Another way to achieve a similar effect is Another way to create a similar effect is the _look offset_.
+Another way to achieve a similar effect is the _look offset_.
 Alternatively, you may prefer the _global offset_ slider in the [_color balance rgb_](./color-balance-rgb.md) module.

 shoulder start
 : Defines the right-hand side point where the linear portion of the curve ends, and above which the curve starts losing slope, becoming flatter, therefore adjusting the handling of highlights.
 Keeping the value at 0% allows transition to start at the pivot; higher values push the transition point down towards the chosen _target white_, which is reached at 100% (provided that the curve has enough contrast).
-The effect is similar to the _shadow power_, but allows hard clipping, leading to a loss of details in the highlights.
+The effect is similar to the _shoulder power_, but allows hard clipping, leading to a loss of details in the highlights.

 target white
 : Upper bound that the sigmoid curve converges to as the scene value approaches the selected white point.
 The control can be used to limit the maximum output brightness.